-The Green Offer has three main objectives:

-1. promote sustainability to all stakeholders;
+The Green Offer has three main objectives: 1. promote sustainability to all

-- help customers (installers, industry and construction professionals) identify the best available technologies; and - 3. provide customers with reliable information to help them manage their CO2 eq emissions.
+- promote sustainability to all stakeholders; help customers (installers, industry) - and construction professionals) identify the best available technologies; and - 3. provide customers with reliable information to help them manage their CO_2 eq emissions.